Contemplating My Mortality

 I mark off these charred days

-with blood on my calendar.
+with blood from my pricked finger.

 Will I escape you, I wonder;